vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 - apiVersion: version of k8s api used to create the object, must use the correct version for now using v1
 - Kind: type of object for example pod, replica set, service etc
 - Metadata: data about the object, names, labels etc.
-- Spec: depending on the object additional information abouyt the object, spec is a dictionary
+- Spec: depending on the object additional information about the object, spec is a dictionary

 Practice test: